-- (iii) if Averaging with Lockout is specified as the Averaging Method in the relevant Final Terms then (a) Averaging with Lockout is the Overnight Rate Averaging Method, (b) Lockout is the number of Lockout Period Business Days (as defined in the ISDA Definitions) specified in the relevant Final Terms and (c) Lockout Period Business Days, if applicable, are the days specified in the relevant Final Terms; and - (6) if the specified Floating Rate Option is an Index Floating Rate Option (as defined in the ISDA Definitions) and Index Provisions are specified to be applicable in the relevant Final Terms, the Compounded Index Method with Observation Period Shift (as defined in the ISDA Definitions) shall be applicable and, (a) Observation Period Shift is the number of Observation Period Shift Business Days specified in the relevant Final Terms and (b) Observation Period Shift Additional Business Days, if applicable, are the days specified in the relevant Final Terms. - (B) references in the ISDA definitions to: - (1) "Confirmation" shall be references to the relevant Final Terms; - (2) "Calculation Period" shall be references to the relevant Interest Period; - (3) "Termination Date" shall be references to the final Interest Period End Date": - (4) "Effective Date" shall be references to the Interest Commencement Date; and - (5) "Administrator/Benchmark Event" in the 2021 ISDA Definitions shall be disapplied. - (C) if the Temporary Non-Publication Fallback in respect of any specified Floating Rate Option is specified to be "Temporary Non-Publication Alternative Rate" in the Floating Rate Matrix of the 2021 ISDA Definitions the reference to "Calculation Agent Alternative Rate Determination" in the definition of "Temporary Non-Publication-Alternative Rate" shall be replaced by "Temporary Non-Publication Fallback Previous Day's Rate".
+- (iii) if Averaging with Lockout is specified as the Averaging Method in the relevant Final Terms then (a) Averaging with Lockout is the Overnight Rate Averaging Method, (b) Lockout is the number of Lockout Period Business Days specified in the relevant Final Terms and (c) Lockout Period Business Days, if applicable, are the days specified in the relevant Final Terms; and - (6) if the specified Floating Rate Option is an Index Floating Rate Option and Index Provisions are specified to be applicable in the relevant Final Terms, the Compounded Index Method with Observation Period Shift shall be applicable and, (a) Observation Period Shift is the number of Observation Period Shift Business Days specified in the relevant Final Terms and (b) Observation Period Shift Additional Business Days, if applicable, are the days specified in the relevant Final Terms. - (B) references in the ISDA Definitions to: - (1) "Confirmation" shall be references to the relevant Final Terms; - (2) "Calculation Period" shall be references to the relevant Interest Period; - (3) "Termination Date" shall be references to the Maturity Date; - (4) "Effective Date" shall be references to the Interest Commencement Date; and - (C) if the Final Terms specify "2021 ISDA Definitions" as being applicable: - (1) "Administrator/Benchmark Event" shall be disapplied. - (2) if the Temporary Non-Publication Fallback in respect of any specified Floating Rate Option is specified to be "Temporary Non-Publication Fallback Alternative Rate" in the Floating Rate Matrix of the 2021 ISDA Definitions the reference to "Calculation Agent Alternative Rate Determination" in the definition of "Temporary Non-Publication Fallback Alternative Rate" shall be replaced by "Temporary Non-Publication Fallback Previous Day's Rate". - (D) Unless otherwise defined, capitalised terms used in this Condition 6.2(b) shall have the meaning ascribed to them in the ISDA Definitions.